somleng/torasup/README.md

 ### Data

-When contributing data please ensure that you create or edit the appropriate [spec](https://github.com/dwilkie/torasup/tree/master/spec/torasup/data).
-This ensures the integrity of the data..
+When contributing data please ensure that you create or edit an entry in the [pstn spec](https://github.com/dwilkie/torasup/tree/master/spec/torasup/spec/support_pstn_spec.rb).
+This ensures the integrity of the data.

 Please also include a link to Wikipedia article which verifies your data.
-See the [Cambodian spec](https://github.com/dwilkie/torasup/tree/master/spec/torasup/data/kh.yaml) for an example that links to [Wikipedia](http://en.wikipedia.org/wiki/Telecommunications_in_Cambodia#Mobile_networks).
+See the [current psdn spec](https://github.com/dwilkie/torasup/blob/master/spec/support/pstn_spec.yaml) for an example that links to [Wikipedia](http://en.wikipedia.org/wiki/Telecommunications_in_Cambodia#Mobile_networks).

 If you obtained operator prefixes from another source please clearly add these prefixes to the appropriate Wikipedia article and reference it if necessary.
 This helps ensure the accuracy of the gem.